 The mental model of the xbox controller in game settings: press A to choose or select something, and B to go back to a previous screen.

-You can imagine the problems you would experience as a player if a game were to break this basic rule, right?
+You can imagine the problems you would experience as a user if a game were to break this basic rule, right?

-Let's have a look at how Forza 7 breaks this rule.
+Let's take a look at how Forza 7 breaks this rule.

 Most of Forza's menu navigation follows the mental model of the A and B button, as you can see in the image above.